 Beverages

 Enjoying a glass of wine, a beer, an exotic tropical mix, or even just a soda during your weekend soak is perfectly fine.
-However, it might be a good idea to keep these beverages at a distance from the hot tub.
+Keeping these beverages at a distance from the hot tub.

 Spilling alcoholic or sugary drinks into your meticulously maintained water can result in foaming.
-Besides, no one wants to deal with a sticky mess around the spa, right?
+Besides, no one wants to deal with a sticky mess around the spa.

 Human Bodies

-If your sanitizing agents are overwhelmed with body oil and dead proteins, you’re likely to encounter a foam issue in your hot tub.
+If your sanitizing agents are overwhelmed with body oil and dead proteins, you will likely encounter a foam issue in your hot tub.

 Is Foam in a Hot Tub Harmful?